-For a first time visitor there are a few essential things to do in Prague.
+For a first time visitor there are a few absolutely essential things to do in Prague.

 While most people associate Prague with stunning views of Prague Castle beautiful architecture is not the only thing the capital of the Czech Republic offers.
-Prague posses a wildly eclectic mix of history, culture, ambiance, nightlife, beauty (both man-made and natural) and affordability that sets it apart from any other city we have ever spent a substantial amount of time in.
+Prague posseses a wildly eclectic mix of history, culture, ambiance, nightlife, beauty (both man-made and natural) and affordability that sets it apart from any other city we have ever spent a substantial amount of time in.
 Lovers of amazing architecture, historical ambiance, and incredible Gothic skylines will fall in love, and find countless of things to do in Prague.